Alcohol and Drug Rehab for Pregnant/Postpartum Women

 Behavioral intervention covers an array of therapy options, such as:

 - Cognitive Behavioral Therapy (CBT): CBT is a widely used form of psychotherapy which offers a contingency plan for processing feelings and triggers associated with addiction.
-While raising a newborn, lack of sleep and stress has the potential to trigger relapse.
+While raising a newborn, lack of sleep and stress has the potential to trigger a relapse.
 Continued CBT can help mothers in recovery manage these challenges to avoid falling back into addiction.

 - Motivational Interviewing (MI): MI helps patients explore their choices, emotions, and motivations for staying sober.
 The intent is to determine “readiness” for changes needed for a lasting recovery.